miatrinity/rails_new_io/README.md

    <%= render Tabs::Main::MenuCards::Checkbox::WhateverMyComponentDoes::Component.new(initial_state: @initial_state, state_translation: @state_translation) %>
    ```

 4. If you created a new menu card, update the system test named 'Changing an item on every menu card is reflected in the command line output' (not specifying the file name on purpose, as it is subject to change at the time of writing).
+5.
+## 🤝 Support
+Creating takes a lot of time.
+We love the process and believe to give back to the community.
+We believe that programming should bring joy.
+RailsNew.io aims at just that: removing the dull stuff so that you can focus on the fun part.
+If find this project worthwhile, this is how you can help: Reach out.
+Make suggestions.
+Report bugs.
+Initiate conversations about how to improve.
+Invite us for a  coffee ☕️ if your around - we are always open for a good chat!

+## 📬️ Mailing List
+Want to stay up to date?
+Subscribe to our mailing list (link it!).
+We send fun emails.
+And peeks behind the scenes.
+No spam 🤞, really low traffic.
+See you on the other side ;)

+## 📃 Licence

+is released under the MIT License [https://tldrlegal.com/license/mit-license]